 - tailoring healthcare services for each patient

 - continuity of care and relationships

-- enabling patients to actively participate in their care, including communication, information and shared decision-making
+- enabling patients to actively participate in their care, including communication and information

 Who is it for?